msberends/AMR/index.md

   * Getting properties for any antibiotic (like name, ATC code, defined daily dose or trade name)
   * Plotting antimicrobial resistance
   * Determining first isolates to be used for AMR analysis
-  * Applying EUCAST expert rules (not the translation from MIC to RSI values)
+  * Applying EUCAST expert rules
   * Determining multi-drug resistant organisms (MDRO)
   * Descriptive statistics: frequency tables, kurtosis and skewness